Carteret, New Jersey: Education

-Carteret High School with 1,009 students in grades 9–12.
+Carteret High School with 1,182 students in grades 9–12.

 In 2016, borough voters turned down a ballot proposal to switch from an elected school board to an appointed board.

-Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Vocational and Technical Schools, a county-wide vocational school district that offers full-time career and technical education at Middlesex County Academy in Edison, the Academy for Allied Health and Biomedical Sciences in Woodbridge Township and at its East Brunswick, Perth Amboy and Piscataway technical high schools, with no tuition charged to students for attendance.
+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Saint Joseph School serves students in Pre-K–8 as part of Saint Joseph Roman Catholic Church and is overseen by the Roman Catholic Diocese of Metuchen.

 A private rabbinical college, Yeshiva Gedola of Carteret, opened in 2006.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 59.24 mi of roadways, of which 52.95 mi were maintained by the municipality, 4.77 mi by Middlesex County and 1.52 mi by the New Jersey Turnpike Authority.

 The only major road that passes through Carteret is the New Jersey Turnpike (Interstate 95).
 Interchange 12 of the turnpike, located in the borough, was updated as part of an $80 million project that added five additional toll lanes and new ramps to CR 602.